I know, I know. You just don’t have enough time to dedicate to marketing on Facebook.

 What is it that you’re trying to accomplish?
 Are you trying to get the word out about an event?
 Are you trying to get more people into your store?
 Maybe you’re looking to bring in new volunteers?

 Once you make a choice, it becomes much simpler to build a plan around what you should be doing on your Facebook Page.
-Think of it as building a social campaign around the goal in order to achieve it.

-For example, like many of us here at Constant Contact, I spend my “free” time working with a nonprofit I’m passionate about.
+Like many of us here at Constant Contact, I spend my “free” time working with a nonprofit I’m passionate about.
 For me, it’s the Astoria Performing Arts Center.
 This theater is about to celebrate the accomplishments of a local honoree with its 2012 Gala coming up in March.

 Our goal at the APAC is to use Facebook to get the word out about the Gala and keep it top of mind with our fans.
 If you were us, your use of Facebook could look something like the following.